 An investigator for the Army Counter Intelligence Corps overheard Watts’s intemperate remarks, which led to his arrest for violating a federal law prohibiting threats against the president.
 A federal jury convicted Watts of violating the statute, and a divided District of Columbia Circuit Court of Appeals affirmed.

-Supreme Court said anti-war protester's threat was crude political hyperbole
+Court said anti-war protester's threat was crude political hyperbole

 On further appeal, the Supreme Court reversed in a 5-4 per curiam opinion.
 The majority determined that the federal statute prohibiting threats against the president was constitutional and that true threats receive no First Amendment protection.